kevinrue/GOexpress-original/README.md

 the X-axis and a grouping factor for the Y-axis.

-* plot_design() plots the univariate effect of each level of each factor available in the AnnotatedDataFrame on the expression levels of genes associated with a GO term.
+* plot_design() plots the univariate effect of each level of each factor available in the phenoData on the expression levels of genes associated with a GO term.

 * overlap_GO() plots the counts of overlapping genes between 2-5 GO terms in a Venn diagram directly printed into a file.
-(Sorry, but the package doing the clearest Venn diagrams does that, and does not offer to directly show the Venn diagram in the standard output.
+(Sorry: the package doing the clearest Venn diagrams does that, and does not offer to directly show the Venn diagram in the standard output.